stevegeek/encoded_id/website/docs/similar.md

 Key differences to EncodedId:
 - No Rails integration built-in, but used in various other Rails integrations
 - No character grouping or slug support
-- No profanity filtering
+- No blocklist
 - Has been officially rebranded to Sqids

 **EncodedId as an alternative?**

-EncodedId can fully replace `hashids.rb` since it supports the Hashids algorithm and adds comprehensive Rails integration, character grouping, slugs, profanity filtering, and Hash length limits.
+EncodedId can fully replace `hashids.rb` since it supports the Hashids algorithm and adds comprehensive Rails integration, character grouping, slugs, blocklist, and maximum length protection.

 ### [sqids-ruby](https://rubygems.org/gems/sqids)

-The modern successor to Hashids with a simplified algorithm and better encoding efficiency using base 61 encoding versus Hashids' base 49.
+The modern successor to Hashids with a simplified algorithm and better encoding efficiency using base 62 encoding versus Hashids' base 49.

 Key differences to EncodedId:
 - Produces shorter IDs than Hashids with the same input
-- Enhanced profanity filtering
+- Enhanced blocklist
 - No Rails integration built-in, get it from sqids-rails gem
 - No character grouping, slugs, or prefixes
 - Eliminated confusing "salt" parameter in favor of shuffled alphabets

 **EncodedId as an alternative?**

-EncodedId fully supports Sqids and can replace `sqids-ruby`, offering additional Rails integration, character grouping, slugs, and Hash length limits that sqids-ruby lacks.
+EncodedId fully supports Sqids and can replace `sqids-ruby`, offering additional Rails integration, character grouping, slugs, and maximum length protection that sqids-ruby lacks.

 ### [hashid-rails](https://rubygems.org/gems/hashid-rails)